TiBeN/CrontabManager/README.md

 $crontabRepository = new CrontabRepository();
 ```

-Using this way you will propably run into user right issue.
+Using this way you will propably run into user rights issue.
 This can be resolved by editing your sudoers file using 'visudo'.
 If you want to allow user `www-data` to edit the crontab of user `bobby`, add this line:
 ```